 Most importantly, we pride ourselves on creating practices that help us achieve the Curriculum and Instruction Goal set forth by our district’s Goals 2020 Strategic Plan:

-Morris Hills Regional District will develop a personalized experience through a comprehensive and diverse curriculum that empowers all students to become meaningful contributors of a global society through innovative instructional practices and authentic measure for assessing understanding.
+Morris Hills Regional District will develop a personalized experience through a comprehensive and diverse curriculum that empowers all students to become meaningful contributors to a global society through innovative instructional practices and authentic measure for assessing understanding.